Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Discussion

-Our results showed also that the relative performances of alternative models are different in different predictive tasks which highlights the importance of tailoring the model comparison method to the specific task at hand.
-The best models (LMC(1)$_\mathrm{S}$+DM, LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM) were among the best in all predictive tasks whereas other models performed equally well as they only in a few of the predictive tasks.
-Namely, all spatially heterogeneous models were practically equally good in producing species distribution maps and per species total cover estimates in terms of their log predictive density estimates ($CV_1$ and $CV_3$ see table~\ref{table:10fCV_comparison}).
-However, in joint species predictions the best models stood out as the best clearly.
-Interestingly, the spatially homogeneous models C+BB and C+DM did not differ significantly from the other models in per-species total over area predictions ($CV_3$) indicating that a sample mean over uniform random locations can give a reasonable estimate for species-wise total covers.
-This is supported also by Figure S9 where the total percentage cover estimates of C+BB and C+DM do not differ noticeably from the rest of the total percentage cover estimates.
-However, \citet{Fosteretal:2021} give an example on how sample mean over uniform random locations may fail if the underlying field is very heterogeneous.
+Our results demonstrate also that the relative performances of alternative models can be different in different model comparison metrics.
+This highlights the importance of tailoring the model comparison method to the specific task at hand.
+The best models (LMC(1)$_\mathrm{S}$+DM, LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM) were among the best in all predictive tasks whereas other models performed equally well to them only in some of the predictive tasks.
+Namely, all spatially heterogeneous models were practically equally good in producing species distribution maps and per species total cover estimates ($CV_1$ and $CV_3$ see table~\ref{table:10fCV_comparison}).
+However, in joint species predictions the best models stood out as clearly the best.
+Notably, the spatially homogeneous models C+BB and C+DM did not differ significantly from the other models in per-species total over area predictions ($CV_3$ in table~\ref{table:10fCV_comparison} and Figure~B9), which is reasonable since, in theory, sample mean over uniform random locations is an unbiased estimate for species-wise total covers.
+However, \citet{Fosteretal:2021} give an example on how sample mean over uniform random locations may fail in practice if the underlying field is very heterogeneous.
+We expect that estimating areal vegetation composition more precisely can be beneficial in areal greenhouse gas emission models since vegetation is important explanatory factor in carbon dioxide and methane flux models.
+The case study results demonstrate that presented model offers valid method to estimate areal vegetation cover, and uncertainty associated to it, for those purposes.
+The lack of covariates is a shortcoming in our case study though, but information on relevant covariates was not available for the study area.
+For example, height of water table and covariates related to soil properties could improve the model fit further as they are a commonly known drivers of vegetation patterns in peatlands \citep{Andersen2011}.

-Even though the differences between the best models were small, the proposed non-stationary JSDM model seemed to work somewhat better in general than its stationary counterpart.
-The main reason for this was that some species, most clearly S. \textit{papillosum}, had non-stationary patterns in their latent Gaussian field (see Figure~\ref{species_covers}).
-Moreover, models did not differ only in their predictive properties but they lead to different inference results concerning interspecific correlations in niche preference.
-Models with Beta-Binomial observation model found more negative interspecific correlations in species niche preferencies than models with Dirichlet-Multinomial observation model (see figures~\ref{fig:spatial-correlations} and S10).